 You’ll come across many people who claim that outbound sales is dead and that inbound is the way to go.
-The truth is, by avoiding outbound strategies, you’re missing out on a huge market of potential buyers.
+The truth is, by avoiding outbound sales strategies, you’re missing out on a huge market of potential buyers.
 You just have to know how to approach it.

-When done correctly and driven by data, outbound sales can be a winning tactic for any team.
+When done correctly and driven by data, outbound sales strategies can be a winning tactic for any team.
 Here, we review outbound sales best practices and walk through five strategies to take your outbound sales tactics to the next level.

 #1 Build your ideal customer profile (ICP)

 Before you begin hitting the pavement, it’s critical to build your ICP to know who you are targeting.
-An ICP is essentially a picture of the type of company and customer who is most likely to buy your products and services, and should include fully-fleshed out details like company size, business industry, job function, and more.
+An ICP is essentially a picture of the type of company and customer who is most likely to buy your products and services and should include fully fleshed-out details like company size, business industry, job function, and more.

 An ICP allows you to better identify the strength of any given lead.
 If a new lead checks off all the boxes of your ICP, you know you need to prioritize them and invest a lot of energy in building that relationship.
 And if a lead doesn’t fit your ICP at all?
 You can confidently set that lead aside and focus your efforts on those who are likely to be a better match.

-When your team has clearly-defined ICPs, then you can also make better use of the technologies that support sales.
+When your team has clearly defined ICPs, then you can also make better use of the technologies that support sales.
 For example, you can fine-tune the lead scoring mechanism on your team’s CRM to better reflect the work you’ve put into your ICPs.
-And with the help of a third-party data platform, you can receive a targeted list of decision-makers to focus your outbound sales tactics on.
-With a B2B Contact Discovery tool, you can feed a platform the details of your ICP and receive fresh, accurate, and verified data to build pipeline faster and see greater success in your outbound sales methods.
+And with the help of a third-party data platform, you can receive a targeted list of decision-makers to focus your outbound sales strategies on.
+With a B2B Contact Discovery tool, you can feed a platform the details of your ICP and receive fresh, accurate, and verified data to build a pipeline faster and see greater success in your outbound sales methods.

 #2 Engage your leads on social media

 LinkedIn is a great platform for outbound sales and B2B lead generation.
 You can tap into this social network to prospect for new leads.
 When you discover leads that closely align with your ICP, a quick look at their profile can be a wealth of information.
 You can view their recent posts and LinkedIn activity to get a sense of their interests, workplace opinions, and personality.
 You can check if you have any mutual connections or shared experiences to establish a connection.
-And you can interact with their content to build the relationship and capture attention.
+And you can interact with their content to build a relationship and capture attention.

 All of this activity and research is valuable, so it’s critical to store those insights where they are easily accessible—ideally, your CRM.
 With Capture for Sales, a Google Chrome extension, you can capture critical lead data you find on social media (and all over the web) with a single click and save it to your CRM.
 Once you capture lead data with this tool, you can also receive verified data on-demand that may not be publicly available on your lead’s LinkedIn profile, such as work emails or phone numbers.